technomancy/leiningen/doc/PROFILES.md

 It is not recommended to make a composite profile which contains both keywords and maps; they should either be all keywords or all maps.

+Composite profiles also cannot have certain types of metadata propagated, which makes them incompatible with the `:provided` profile.
+If you get the error "Composite profiles are incompatible with :provided." consider adding `^{:pom-scope :provided}` metadata to the profile map which contains the dependencies instead.

 ## Dynamic Eval

 Often you want to read an environment variable or execute a function to capture